-1. I am a retired peace officer from the California Department of Justice (DOJ).
+- I, Stephen Helsley, declare as follows: - 1.
+I am a retired peace officer from the California Department of Justice (DOJ).
 The bulk of that career was in drug enforcement.
 The last three positions I held were Chief of the Bureau of Narcotic Enforcement, Chief of the Bureau of Forensic Services and finally Assistant Director of the Division of Law Enforcement.
 As Assistant Director, I was responsible for the department's criminal, civil and controlled substance investigations as well as law enforcement training, intelligence gathering and our forensic laboratory system.
 In my executive level positions, I had occasion to review special agent-involved shootings and a wide range of homicides involving firearms.
 I have qualified as an expert in both criminal and civil matters.
 I was the department's principal firearms instructor for many years and am an FBI certified range master.
 I also participated in the firearm training that was part of the FBI National Academy Program in Quantico, Virginia.
 Additionally, I am a member of the American Society of Arms Collectors and a technical advisor to the Association of Firearm and Tool Mark Examiners.
 I have co-authored five books on firearms and have authored or co-authored more than fifty firearm-related articles for US and Russian journals.
-For the past twenty-four years, I was first a state liaison and, then later, a consultant to the National Rifle Association.
+For twenty-seven years, I was first a state liaison and, then later, a consultant to the National Rifle Association.
 Throughout my adult life I have been an active participant in handgun, rifle and shotgun competitions.
 I have also been a firearm collector and ammunition reloader since the early 1960s.
-Finally, I am a collector of firearm related books - of which I have approximately three thousand.
+Finally, I am a collector of firearm related books - of which I have thousands.
 Included in my book collection are approximately 50 different issues of Gun Digest.
 It is a standard resource that is widely used by gun dealers and buyers alike.
 Gun Digest has traditionally provided a comprehensive overview of the firearms and related items available to retail buyers.
+I am not being paid for this declaration.